Service user credentials (recommended)

 - API key doesn’t have required permissions

-- Using wrong API version for your key type (e.g., personal key with v3)
+- Using the wrong key type for the endpoint (e.g., legacy key with v3 endpoints)

 - Attempting to access resources outside your scope